-Eavan Driscoll is a Senior at Albemarle High School in Virginia.
-She is a captain of the field hockey team and plays lacrosse in the Spring.
-Eavan loves...
+Eavan Driscoll is a senior at Albemarle High School in Virginia and will be attending Virginia Tech in the fall.
+She is a captain of the field hockey team...

 Ginny Bruno’s “BooBoo”